mynaparrot/plugNmeet-docs/docs/User Guide/Joomla Integration.md

 # Joomla Integration

-With this tutorial, you will be able to know how to install and use **Plugnmeet** in **Joomla**.
+With this tutorial, you will be able to know how to install and use **plugNmeet** in **Joomla**.

-## Installing PlugNmeet for Joomla
+## Installing plugNmeet for Joomla

-1. First, you have to download the **Plugnmeet Zip file** from this link:<br /> https://github.com/mynaparrot/plugNmeet-Joomla/releases
+1. First, you have to download the **plugnmeet Zip file** from this link:<br /> https://github.com/mynaparrot/plugNmeet-Joomla/releases

 ![Joomla-1.png](/img/Joomla/Joomla-1.png)